FALL FOLIAGE IN WEST VIRGINIA AND NEW RIVER GORGE NATIONAL PARK

 As usual, we started the park visit at the visitor’s center (Canyon Rim Visitor Center) to familiarize ourselves with all the exhibits about the park, the history as well as watched the park movie.
 Boys picked up the Junior Ranger booklets to fill out and earn the badge.

 The easiest way to see the famous Gorge Bridge is right there by the visitor’s center where a short (but steep) boardwalk and steps take visitors to several viewing platforms.
-A few fact about the bridge:
+A few facts about the bridge:

 • It is the longest single arch bridge in the Western Hemisphere;